You’ve got a knack for explaining complex tech topics in simple terms. Friends and family always turn to you for advice on the latest gadgets.

 - Consulting: As a tech blogger, you can offer your services as a way to monetize your blog.
 This is a great way to start earning right away.
 You can offer consulting services to your audience or other tech bloggers who need help with some aspect of their business that you’re experienced in.

 - Google AdSense: Traditional blog advertisements are a great way to make passive income from your blog traffic.
-You can join an ad network like Google AdSense to start earning money from showing ads to your website visitors.
+You can join an ad network like Google AdSense or one of its alternatives to start earning money from showing ads to your website visitors.